-But two recent efforts to loop through this large remote wilderness northwest of Wilcox found many miles of trail inaccessible (note out and back spurs on map below).
-The 14,000-acre Oak Fire in 2014 also has accelerated trail damage in northeast quarter of the wilderness.
+But two recent efforts to loop through this large remote wilderness northwest of Wilcox found many miles of trail inaccessible (note out-and-back spurs on map below).
+The 14,000-acre Oak Fire in 2014 also has accelerated trail damage in the northeast quarter of the wilderness.

-The two trips aimed to figure out a trip we did from Tucson during our University of Arizona student years.
-Vague memories of that 1975 trip include a bone-jarring, long ride on a dirt road straight from a turnoff to a shady canyon, then hiking brushy switchbacks to a ridge.
+The trips aimed to figure out a trip we did from Tucson during our University of Arizona student years.
+Vague memories of that 1975 trip include a bone-jarring, long ride on a dirt road straight from a turnoff to a shady canyon, then a hike up brushy switchbacks to a ridge.

 David and I forged ahead of the group for a round trip ridge hike to a peak, then dropped down a piney canyon for camp and fire-grilled burgers.
 Our friends also did at least part of the ridge hike as they marched into camp after dark, headlamps glowing, whistling the Colonel Boogie March.